Author |

 Posts: 2888

 Well, yes.
-The problem is in different explanations of your facts Ancient Greeks kept themselves busy inventing terminology while leaving invention of things to other nations (just kidding) ;)
+The problem is in different explanations of your facts Smile Ancient Greeks kept themselves busy inventing terminology while leaving invention of things to other nations (just kidding) ;)

 .